short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

     Yes you can.
     We offer 100 free image optimization credits each month.
 Exceeding the monthly free quota will pause the optimization process till the quota is reset or extended by buying one of our plans.

-= Can I optimize images that aren't in Media Library? =
+= Can I optimise images that aren't in Media Library? =
     Absolutely.
     You can actually optimize any image you have on your site regardless of its place.
-You just need to add - in the Advanced section of the ShortPixel Settings - the folders where the images you want to optimize are located and ShortPixel will work its magic and do the rest.
+You just need to add - in the Advanced section of the ShortPixel Settings - the folders where the images you want to optimise are located and ShortPixel will work its magic and do the rest.

-= Can I optimize both past and new images? =
+= Can I optimize images that are both past and new? =
     Sure!
-    You can optimize all your past/current images using our "Bulk ShortPixel" page in your Media with a single click.
+    You can optimize all your past/current images and photos using our "Bulk ShortPixel" page in your Media with a single click.

 = A credit = an optimized image? =
     Yes, that is correct.
      But please note that usually an image in Media Library has 3, 5 or more associated thumbs.
 Each optimized thumb requires a credit.
-In the rare cases when ShortPixel does not optimize the image (lossy) with at least 5%, the credit will not be consumed, though.
+In the rare cases when ShortPixel does not optimise the image (lossy) with at least 5%, the credit will not be consumed, though.

 = Can I restore my images?
 What happens with the originals? =
     If you choose the "Image backup" option in Settings/ShortPixel then the original version of any optimized image or PDF will be saved in the backup folder.
     The original image is needed if you want to restore an image or if you want to convert an image from lossy/glossy to lossless or viceversa.

 = What types of formats can be optimized? =
-    ShortPixel optimizes JPEG, PNG, GIF and PDF type of files.
+    ShortPixel optimises JPEG, PNG, GIF and PDF type of files.

 = Do you have one-time plans? =
     Yes we do.